ryanjmurry/WordCounter.Solution/README.md

 ## Known Bugs

+### On master Branch
 * Not able to handle edge case scenarios, such as when a word is wrapped in parentheses or if the word is followed by a period or comma

-* Handles first 6 specs and last spec, although it will not handle edge cases
+### On cleaner-attempt Branch
+* No known bugs at this time.
+Waiting to merge cleaner-attempt to master until after project's code review.

 ## Setup on OSX

 * Download and install .Net Core 1.1.4
 * Download and install Mono
-* Clone the repo
+* Clone cleaner-attempt repo
 * Run `dotnet restore` from within the project directory

 ## Contribution Requirements